TsolidarioFG/2024-Ecos-do-Sur/README.md

 # Chatbot

-A chatbot that will allow users to gather information or get help when a harming situation is or is not happening.
+A chatbot that will allow users to gather information or get help when facing a potentially harmful situation.

 ## Run The Program